Well, maybe there’s a God above

 The verse above ends on a defiant note that might almost be part of an anthem of rage against God.
 But the genius of Cohen is that he defies easy classification.
 With each verse, he has piled meaning upon meaning onto the word “Hallelujah.”
 In the verse above its despair, in another verse, “Hallelujah” has a sexual meaning, the exclamation of sexual climax.
 In yet other verses “[i]t’s a cold and it’s a broken Hallelujah” or “[t]he holy or the broken Hallelujah“.
 In this way the word “Hallelujah” becomes loaded with different meanings; varying from the sacred-secular to the sacrilegious .

 I don’t lightly recommend that anyone should take offence.
-But in this case I do feel that we should be offended that the hard as bullets lyrics of Cohen have been made all soft and gooey by including them in an animated movie for a heartsick green ogre in Shrek; or as background music in a shopping mall or coffee shop; or as a Christmas song.
-If you hear Hallelujah played in public this Christmas time in a way which seems out of place, or inappropriate, then please take offence and make a point of discussing it with someone that has responsibility for it been played.
+But in this case, I do feel that we should be offended that the hard as bullets lyrics of Cohen have been made all soft and gooey by including them in an animated movie for a heartsick green ogre in Shrek; or as background music in a shopping mall or coffee shop; or as a Christmas song.
+If you hear Hallelujah played in public this Christmas time in a way that seems out of place, or inappropriate, then please take offence and make a point of discussing it with someone that has responsibility for it being played.

 Cohen has been called the “godfather of gloom” and all his work does fairly wallow in despondency, loneliness and brokenness.
 Our society has a problem with depression and suicide, which spikes around Christmas and New Year.
 This is a final reason why Hallelujah is inappropriate as a Christmas song.